Court records related to Jeffrey Epstein are set to be released, but they aren’t a client list

 On Dec.
 18, the judge gave the people whose names appear in the records 14 days to appeal, then directed the lawyers to confer, prepare the documents for unsealing and post them on the docket.

-One woman whose name appears in the records has already been given 30 more days to make arguments to the court as to why her name should stay redacted.
+Two people whose name appears in the records have been given additional time to make arguments to the court as to why their names should stay redacted.

-Edward Friedland, the district court’s top executive, said parties in the case would begin posting some of the sealed documents publicly on Wednesday.